Skip to main content

 Focus Components

 Focus components are the primary content of each experiment state.
-When you add a state to your experiment, you select a focus component for that state.
+When you add a state, you select a focus component for that state.

 ComponentDescriptionCommon Uses